MaxiDonkey/DelphiHuggingFace/README.md

 To initialize the API instance, you need to [obtain an API key from Hugging Face](https://huggingface.co/settings/tokens).

-Once you have a token, you can initialize `IHuggingFace` interface, which is an entry point to the API.
+Once you have a token, you can initialize the `IHuggingFace` interface, which serves as the entry point to the API.

 > [!NOTE]
 >```Pascal